Blockin-Labs/blockin/README.md

 An example frontend and backend using Blockin can be found at [`Blockin Sample Integration Site`](https://github.com/Blockin-Labs/Blockin-Sample-Integration).
 * The pages folder shows how to use it in the frontend.
 The api folder shows how to use it via a backend API.

+## Current Supported Chains
+These are the chains that are natively supported by this library.
+* **Algorand** via AlgoDriver defined in the ChainDrivers folder
+  * Uses Purestake API and algosdk npm library

+To add support for a new blockchain, please visit the README in the ChainDrivers folder.

+We are currently working on adding implementations for more blockchains.

 ## Example Sites Using Blockin
 * [`Netflix Proof of Concept`](https://github.com/Blockin-Labs/Blockin-Sample-Integration)